 When he went back he didn’t even report the incident.
 His commander Colonel Stockwell raged at Sassoon for his failure to capitalise on the situation.
 Stockwell said to Sassoon, ‘I’d have got you a D.S.O., if only you’d shown more sense.’

 This incident was typical of Sassoon’s gallantry, disdain for fear, but mixed motives about the war.
-It was said his depression at the state of war, encouraged him to take almost suicidal risks, gaining him the nickname ‘Mad Jack’.
+It was said that his depression at the state of war, encouraged him to take almost suicidal risks, gaining him the nickname ‘Mad Jack’.
 He was later awarded the Military Cross for bravery in action.

 After the death of his dear friend, David Cuthbert, and with the encouragement of anti-war intellectuals such as Bertrand Russell, Sassoon decided to take a public stand against the war.
 He wrote a letter to the Times, which was published; he stated that the war was being unnecessarily prolonged by the decisions of generals and politicians who had scant regard for the lives of the men they were sending into battle.